d-khan/python/OOP/3 Properties.md

 Now we're going to take the opportunity to show you **the difference between these two `__dict__` variables**, the one from the class and the one from the object.

-Look at the code in the editor.
-The proof is there.

 Let's take a closer look at it:

 1. We define one class named `ExampleClass`;